-What about some of the health claims for cumin?
+What about other health claims surrounding cumin?

-Can cumin be good for digestion?
+Can cumin improve digestion?

 Can cumin help reduce stress and improve memory?

 Both cumin seeds and cumin powder should be kept in a tightly sealed jar or glass container and stored in a cool, dry and dark place to ensure they keep their flavour.
 Ground cumin will keep for around six months while the seeds can last for about a year.
-Spices doesn’t tend to go off but they do lose their strength over time.
+Spices don’t tend to go off but they do lose their strength over time.

-This article was published on 15 May 2017.
+This article was published on 30 August 2017.